A Guide to the Best Materials to Use on Shower Walls

 Overview: Natural stone shower walls use slabs or tiles of materials like marble, granite, or slate, offering a luxurious, organic look.
 Each piece is unique, with natural veining and color variations.

-• Unmatched luxury and uniqueness: Natural stone brings a sense of luxury and timelessness to any bathroom.
+• Unmatched luxury and uniqueness: Natural stone has a "wow" factor that no other shower wall material can touch (large-format tiles comes the closest).
 No two installations are exactly alike, and the natural patterns can make your shower a true showpiece.

 • Durability: When properly sealed and maintained, stone is highly durable and can last for decades.
 It’s also heat-resistant and adds value to your home.